nader2560/react-redux-firebase/README.md

 [![Gitter][gitter-image]][gitter-url]

 > Redux bindings for Firebase.
 Includes Higher Order Component (HOC) for use with React.
+Copied from the React-redux-firebase package the only difference is that this one works only with immutable store.

 ## [Demo](https://demo.react-redux-firebase.com)